Survey of Low-Resource Machine Translation: Model-centric Techniques

 \section{Model-centric Techniques}

-In the previous two sections we have looked at using monolingual data, and data from other langauage pairs to improve translation.
+In the previous sections we have looked at using monolingual data, data from other language pairs and other linguistic data to improve translation.
 In this section we explore work that aims to make better use of the data we already have by investigating better modelling, training and inference techniques.

 In recent years, MT systems have converged towards a fairly standardised architecture: a sequence-to-sequence neural network model with an encoder and an auto-regressive decoder, typically implemented as a Transformer \cite{vaswani2017attention}, although recurrent models \citep{Bahdanau2015seqtoseq} are still used.
 Training is performed on a parallel corpus by minimising the cross-entropy of the target translations conditional on the source sentences.
 Monolingual examples, if available, are typically converted to parallel sentences, as discussed in Section~\ref{sec:monolingual}.
-Once the model is trained, translations are usually generated by beam search with heuristic length control, which approximates, though not quite accurately, maximum a posteriori (MAP) inference on the learned conditional probability distribution.
+Once the model is trained, translations are usually generated by beam search with heuristic length control, which return high-probability sentences according to the learned distribution of target sentences conditional on the source sentences.

-This approach has been very successful for MT on high-resource language pairs where there is enough high-quality parallel and monolingual text covering a wide variety of domains to wash out most of the misaligned inductive bias that the model might have.
+This approach has been very successful for MT on high-resource language pairs where there is enough high-quality parallel and monolingual text covering a wide variety of domains to wash out most of the misaligned inductive bias\footnote{Inductive bias is the preference towards certain probability distributions that the system has before training, resulting from its architecture.} that the model might have.
 However, for low-resource language pairs the inductive bias of the model becomes more prominent, especially when the model operates out of the training distribution, as it frequently does when the training data has sparse coverage of the language.
-Therefore it can be beneficial to design the neural network architecture and training and inference procedures to be more robust to low-resource conditions, for instance by explicitly modelling the aleatoric uncertainty that is intrinsic to the translation task due to its nature of being a many-to-many mapping.
+Therefore it can be beneficial to design the neural network architecture and training and inference procedures to be more robust to low-resource conditions, for instance by explicitly modelling the \textit{aleatoric} uncertainty\footnote{Uncertainty that is caused by the intrinsic randomness of the task, as opposed to \textit{epistemic} uncertainty which results from ignorance about the nature of the task.} that is intrinsic to the translation task due to its nature of being a many-to-many mapping (one source sentence can have multiple correct translations and one translation can result from multiple source sentences \citep{ott2018analyzing}).